obfusk/koneko/README.md

 ### Naming Things

-Identifiers refer to either named arguments or definitions in modules.
+Identifiers refer to either named parameters or definitions in modules.

 When an identifier is called or quoted, it is looked up in the following order: